EnokiUN/EnokiUN/README.md

-## :wave: Hey there, it's me ya boi Enoki.
+## :wave: Hey there, I'm Enoki.

+An aspiring open source developer who tends to take on way too many projects at a time and is slowly getting obsessed with reverse engineering.

 <img width=200px src="assets/ENOKI_1.png">